dixmit/sign/sign_oca/readme/ROADMAP.rst

 Tasks
 ~~~~~

-*  Make it work with unsigned partners?
+*  Make some kind of log in order to ensure the inalterability of the signature